 Some templates have the option to combine tags into a single stream.
 The sender tag will allow you to select the best option in a use case with different tag options.

 Tools like Google Universal Analytics have the option to submit ecommerce-data on different transport-methods (either in a pageview or event hit type).
 To respect this options the sender tag selection is available to you in JENTIS Tag Manager.

 When selecting a certain sender tag option the configuration mask could slightly change.
 Opening up new parameters with a certain sender-option.

 Elements in JENTIS are flexible in terms of customization.
 You can even edit all the default settings of tags, triggers, variables, etc.

-With the Consent Mode enabled in your JENTIS Tag Manager you will get new configuration options in a tag.
+With the Essential Mode enabled in your JENTIS Tag Manager you will get new configuration options in a tag.

-Now a tag has two columns for each placeholder configuration:
+Now a tag has two columns for each tag field configuration: